RyanHopkins7/Passless/README.md

 1. The server will send the user their wrapped "vault key" which was wrapped with the "device key"
 2. The user will use their saved "device key" to unwrap the "vault key"
 3. The "vault key" can then be used to encrypt and decrypt files when sending and receiving file data to the server

-## Future plans

-In the future, I would like to use WebAuthn as a means to authenticate to the server before the server will send back the wrapped "vault key".
-Additionally, I'd like to allow the user to send their "vault key" to a new session using a password authenticated key agreement protocol.
-Finally, I'd like to allow publicly sharing encrypted files and uploading more than one file at a time.